What is Alzheimer's?

 The exact causes of Alzheimer's disease are not yet fully understood, but scientists have identified several risk factors that increase the likelihood of developing the disease.

-Age is one of the most significant risk factors for Alzheimer's disease; As people age, the risk of developing this condition increases.
+Age is one of the most significant risk factors for Alzheimer's disease; as people get older, their risk of developing this condition increases.

-Another factor that may contribute to Alzheimer's disease is genetics.
+Another factor that can contribute to Alzheimer's disease is genetics.

 People with a family history of the disease are more likely to develop it than those without such a history.

-Lifestyle factors may also play a role in the development of Alzheimer's; Studies have shown that high blood pressure, high cholesterol, and diabetes can increase your risk of developing this condition.
+Lifestyle factors may also play a role in the development of Alzheimer's; studies have shown that high blood pressure, high cholesterol, and diabetes can increase the risk of developing this condition.

 Other potential contributing factors include head injuries (especially repeated concussions), exposure to environmental toxins, and chronic stress or depression.